The Bankrate promise

 Here’s how mortgage loan origination works, and the role you play in it.

 What is mortgage loan origination?

-When you first go to obtain a mortgage, the lender or loan officer “originates,” or initiates, the loan and the application.
 To complete an application, you’ll present details about your financial life, including your income, debt and assets.
 The lender verifies this information and then determines whether to approve you for a loan and how much you can borrow, as well as at what interest rate.

 - Proof of income, including tax returns, W-2s and 1099s

 - Proof of assets and expenses, including bank and other account or brokerage statements,

 - Photo identification (for all borrowers)